modenaxe/msk-bone-deformation/README.md

 # How the bone deformation tool works

 The bone deformation tool will execute the following operations:
-1. modify the bone geometry described in the OpenSim `vtp` file according to the specified linear torsional profile
+1. read and modify the bone geometry described in the OpenSim `vtp` file according to the specified rotational profile
-2. generate a new bone geometry in `vtp` format
+2. generate a new bone geometry in `vtp` format and save it in the same folder
-3. adjust all the muscle attachments and virtual markers attached to the bone
+3. adjust all the muscle attachments and virtual markers attached to the bone of interest
-4. rotate the joints according to the specified torsional profile if the user decides to do that (see examples below).
+4. rotate the joints axes according to the specified torsional profile if the user decides to do that (see examples below).
+This will modify the kinematic model.
-5. generate a new model that includes all the previous modifications.
+5. generate a new OpenSim model that includes all the previous modifications.

+# Which models can I deform with this MATLAB tool?

+We tested the MATLAB tool with two popular lower limb models:
+* the `gait2392` model distributed with OpenSim
+* the `Rajagopal full-body model` published by [Rajagopal et al. (2016)](https://doi.org/10.1109/tbme.2016.2586891).
+The latter model was used in the publication associated with this repository and to produce the images in this document.

+Please consider that the formulation of the tool is however **completely generic** in its managing the OpenSim model components, so nothing prevents you from testing it on other bones and models, including upper limb models.

 # Examples of use

-## Which models can I deform with this MATLAB tool?

-We tested the MATLAB tool with two lower limb models for now: the `gait2392` model distributed with OpenSim and the full-body model published by [Rajagopal et al. (2016)](https://doi.org/10.1109/tbme.2016.2586891).
-The latter model was used in the publication associated with this repository and to produce the images in this document.

-The formulation of the tool is however completely generic, so nothing prevents you from testing it on other bones and models, including upper limb models.

 ## Femoral anteversion